The Xero Sync functionality will allow you to send your financial information directly from You'reOnTime to Xero.

 There are also a few other Invoice Sync Settings.

 Invoice Client.
 For every invoice posted to Xero a replica of the client in You'reOnTime will also be sent to Xero.
-This may help in your reporting, however you should remember that You'reOnTime will always have the most accurate client information.
+This may help in your reporting, however, you should remember that You'reOnTime will always have the most accurate client information.
 If you don't want all these clients posted to Xero you can just use a single client for all invoices.

 Invoice Product.
-For every invoice line item posted to Xero the corresponding product information will also be sent.
+For every invoice line item posted to Xero, the corresponding product information will also be sent.
 This can be useful if you want to do reporting on products and services in Xero or if you want to do product ordering and stock control in Xero.
 If you don't want to have all these products in Xero you can use just a single summary product.

-Once you have sent the invoice to Xero, assuming you are sending the invoices as Authorised status, a payment will also be sent.
-You will need to select an account for each of they different payment options available in You'reOnTime.
+Once you have sent the invoice to Xero, assuming you are sending the invoices as Authorised status, payment will also be sent.
+You will need to select an account for each of the different payment options available in You'reOnTime.
 These payments should be either a Current Asset or a Bank account.

 You will also need to choose the Rounding account to record any rounding liabilities.